Finding the Right Freelancer

 When outsourcing, it’s important to work with someone who understands you and your oragnisation.
 This includes your goals, your culture and any budget or timescale involved.

-In a recent article, Harvard Business Review suggested that clarity and transparency are essential if outsourcing is to be successful.
+Harvard Business Review suggested that clarity and transparency are essential if outsourcing is to be successful.
 It underlines what is important to Consensus HR when meeting new clients.